KeiranCantilina/AlertMe/README.md

 This fork of AlertMe has been modified to add a Configuration Portal timeout, along with a message recipient configurable by the user through the Configuration Portal.
+In addition, the SMTP auth type has been changed to AUTH PLAIN.
+If using Gmail, set up an App Password and use that in place of the account password when configuring using the portal.

 ![#AlertMe Library](https://i.imgur.com/TiQ5zEf.jpg)